 - We perform market research in Mexico to add to our list of highly qualified manufacturers.
 If necessary, we will reverse engineer the detailed product design from samples and create detailed bills of materials.

-- We work with Mexican manufacturing companies in multiple ways to reduce client costs and achieve competitive pricing.
-As part of this, the Alliance can provide a full analysis of Total Cost of Ownership, as well as Net Operating Working Capital (NOWC).
+- We work with Mexican manufacturing companies in multiple ways to reduce their client costs and achieve competitive pricing.
+As part of this, the Alliance can provide a full analysis of the Total Delivered Cost to your distribution center, as well as, an analysis on the reduction in working capital by being closer to the factory.
 If necessary, we source components from Asia and import them into Mexico as part of the total supply chain.

 - We can handle customs and duties, as well as, delivery of product to the customer warehouse in the United States.
 In short, we provide a complete sourcing alternative to China which nearly always results in a lower delivered cost to your distribution centers.